janhq/server/docs/getting-started/README.md

 | **Grafana Dashboards** | http://localhost:3331 | admin/admin (after `make monitor-up`) |
 | **Prometheus** | http://localhost:9090 | - (after `make monitor-up`) |
 | **Jaeger Tracing** | http://localhost:16686 | - (after `make monitor-up`) |

+**Service activation**:
+- vLLM starts only if you choose the local provider (GPU).
+Use the remote provider option for a lighter stack.
+- MCP Tools and Vector Store always run; the search choice only affects which search provider is used.
+- Media API is optional based on the wizard choice.

 ## Your First API Call